arnabd88/Satire/README.md

   Abstraction is by default turned off.
 Abstraction can be enabled using the  `--enable-abstraction` switch.
   The default abstraction window inside Satire is set to (10,40). using `--mindepth <lower_depth>` and `--maxdepth <higher_depth>`, the lower bound and the upper bound of the abstraction window can be changed as desired.

+## Testing
+ A runScipt is provided inside the directory `large_benchmarks`.
+It contains the list of all large benchmark problems that has been tested with Satire.
+The `collect_results.py' script extracts the output information from each and aggregates into a final `Results.txt'

+ > cd large_benchmarks
+ > bash runScript.sh
+ > gvim Results.txt

+ Full execution of the runScript will take few hours.
+Selectively, benchmarks can be commented out from runScipt as required.